AlgoLab/PIntron/index.markdown

 The joint main contributors of this project are Yuri Pirola (<yuri.pirola@gmail.com>) and Raffaella Rizzi (<rizzi@disco.unimib.it>).

-The work has also greatly benefited from the contribution and the supervision of Paola Bonizzoni (<bonizzoni@disco.unimib.it>) and Gianluca Della Vedova (<gianluca.dellavedova@unimib.it>).
+The work has also greatly benefited from the contribution and the supervision of Paola Bonizzoni (<bonizzoni@disco.unimib.it>) and [Gianluca Della Vedova](http://gianluca@dellavedova.org).

-For any information, please contact one of the authors.
+For ask for information, please contact any of the authors.